monktastic/hackmd/spirituality/nonduality.md

 > All subjects and all objects have disappeared.
 The mountain is still the mountain, but it is not an object being looked at, and I am not a separate subject staring at it.

 So far, so good.
-But he continues (emphasis mine):
+But he continues:

 > Both I and the mountain arise **in simple, ever-present awareness**, and we are both set free in that clearing, we are both liberated in that nondual space, we are both enlightened in **the opening that is ever-present awareness**.